Site Description

 Wildlife:

-- Wintering waterfowl concentrations, (primarily ducks, geese and swans) are present along the main stem of the Chehalis.
-Field size, flood conditions, weather, and crop rotations of any given year help to determine the actual waterfowl distribution.
+- Wintering waterfowl concentrations, (primarily ducks, geese, and swans) are present along the main stem of the Chehalis and adjoining lowlands.
+Field size, flood

-- Black River (~ Chehalis RM 47).
-Waterfowl concentrations and Bald eagle [FCo/SS] and Osprey nesting near mouth of the river.
+- Black River (Chehalis ~RM 47).
+Waterfowl concentrations and raptors (bald eagle and osprey) nesting near mouth of the river.
 Harlequin breeding habitat throughout this drainage.
-Townsend’s big-eared bat [SC] observed throughout this area.
 Western gray squirrel [ST] detected throughout the reach.
-Salmonid presence includes Coho, fall Chinook, winter steelhead, fall chum, coastal/resident cutthroat trout.
+Salmonid presence includes coho, fall chinook, winter steelhead, fall chum, coastal/resident cutthroat trout.
 Olympic mudminnow [SS] documented in small tributaries.
 Typical resident fish presence.
-Tribal lands south of river in lower reaches.
+Tribal lands south of river in lower reach.
 Black River Management Area located ~ Black River RM 11.

-- Lincoln Creek (~ Chehalis RM 62).
+- Lincoln Creek (Chehalis ~RM 62).
 Elk winter range.
 Western gray squirrel [ST] documented in vicinity of ~ Lincoln Creek RM 3.5.
-Salmonid presence includes Coho, winter steelhead, and coastal cutthroat trout.
+Salmonid presence includes coho, winter steelhead, and coastal cutthroat trout.

-- Skookumchuck River (~ Chehalis RM 67).
+- Skookumchuck River (Chehalis ~RM 67).
 Waterfowl concentration at mouth of river.
-Additional waterfowl concentration (associated with agricultural lands) and extensive Harlequin duck breeding area above ~RM 4.5.
+Additional waterfowl concentration (associated with agricultural lands) and extensive harlequin duck breeding area above ~RM 4.5.
 Purple martin [SC] and Vaux’s swift [SC] near the mouth of the river.
-Salmonid presence includes Coho, spring/fall Chinook, winter steelhead, coastal/resident cutthroat trout.
+Salmonid presence includes coho, spring/fall chinook, winter steelhead, coastal/resident cutthroat trout.
 Olympic mudminnow [SS] documented in small tributaries.
 Typical resident fish present.
 WDFW game farm with extensive riparian habitat located near river mouth.

-- Hanaford Creek (~ Skookumchuck RM 4).
-Includes portions of North Hanaford Creek and South Hanaford Creek.
+- Hanaford Creek (Skookumchuck ~RM 4). – Includes portions of North Hanaford Creek and South Hanaford Creek.
 Elk winter range.
-Salmonid presence includes Coho, winter steelhead, coastal/resident cutthroat trout.
+Salmonid presence includes coho, winter steelhead, coastal/resident cutthroat trout.
 Olympic mudminnow [SS] presence is documented.
 Typical resident fish present.

 Specific Geographic Areas of Concern – Overview

 - Ferbrache Unit, Chehalis Wildlife Area at mouth of Wynoochee River (~ Chehalis RM 13): Waterfowl concentration area.
-Bald eagle [FCo/SS] nesting.
+Bald eagle nesting.
 Salmonid spawning and rearing habitat.
 Resident fish include Olympic mudminnow [SS].

 Open to read more